Listonic Logo

 Foods to eat

-• Healthy Fats: Avocados, nuts, and seeds to promote fullness and provide essential fatty acids.
+• Healthy Fats: Avocados, olive oil, and nuts for essential fatty acids.

 ✅ Tip